Textile Art

 |

-Kinetic Print An interpretation of Alexander Calder's mobiles, the Kinetic Print is an ink painting of dancing figures that seek to capture the lightness and playfulness of the artist's ethos. |
+Kinetic Print (2019) An interpretation of Alexander Calder's mobiles, the Kinetic Print is an ink painting of dancing figures that captures the lightness and playfulness of the artist's ethos. |

 |